Insurance

 Car Rental Insurance in Montenegro

 Car rental insurance in Montenegro works differently from what many visitors expect.
 Cover from your home country does not apply to foreign rentals, and credit card protection rarely covers deposits or policy exclusions.
-Here is what each option actually covers so you can choose before you book.
+Prices for paid tiers are set per vehicle at checkout, here is what each option actually covers so you can choose before you book.

 Cover options